zestier/learn-mlir/lessons/ch0_setup/README.md

 # An out-of-tree MLIR dialect

+This specific chapter does not do anything special.
+It is just showing output of the standalone setup scripts.

 This is an example of an out-of-tree [MLIR](https://mlir.llvm.org/) dialect along with a ch0 `opt`-like tool to operate on that dialect.

 ## Building